 Shadows, especially those cast by the clouds are even more ethereal, almost surreal.

-Clouds are one of the most transient entities, they are in a constant state of change and are in a constant state of motion.
+Clouds are one of the most transient entities.
+They are in a constant state of change and are in a constant state of motion.
 These attributes make them elusive, ethereal, and unique to photograph.
 We rarely look up to see the clouds, yet when in flight they are almost unavoidable from the window seat.
-Looking down at or through the clouds provide a very different experience compared to seeing them in the sky above us every day.
+Looking down at or through the clouds provides a very different experience compared to seeing them in the sky above us every day.

 Shadows, especially those cast by the clouds are even more ethereal, almost surreal.
 They follow the light and the cloud that separates them from it, always being there, yet never becoming something on their own, forever changing.